6 hours (live online, over 3 days),

 Become an Associate Alumni

 Take your partnership with Imperial College Business School to the next level by becoming an Associate Alumni.
-Complete more than eight days of our programmes to claim 'Associate Alumni' status and join our active alumni community.
+Complete more than eight days (or 56 hours) of our programmes to claim 'Associate Alumni' status and join our active alumni community.

 Introduction Module (virtual)